truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 ![InstallStorjAppAdvDNSSCALE](/images/SCALE/22.12/InstallStorjAppAdvDNSSCALE.png "Advanced DNS Settings Storj App SCALE")

 Click the **Add** button to create advanced DNS settings.
-In this example we are keeping the default settings and not entering any advanced DNS settings.
+In this example, we are keeping the default settings and not entering any advanced DNS settings.

 ### Resource Limits